 These examples associate with Fibonacci numbers.
 But Wilson neglects to mention these others:

-Many trees 0 This is a Fibonacci number.
-Mustard, Dames' rocket 4 Not a Fibonacci number.
-Lily, Hyacinth 6 Not a Fibonacci number.
-Starflower 7 Not a Fibonacci number.
-Greek anemonie (various) 14 or 15 Not Fibonacci numbers.
-Black-eyed Susan (some) 14 Not a Fibonacci number.
-Gazania 16 Not a Fibonacci number.I have sometimes seen a Black-eyed Susan with 13 petals (a Fibonacci number), but that must be a freak of nature. :-) See my picture below.
-Actually this plant has many varieties, with various numbers of petals.
+many trees 0 This is a Fibonacci number. mustard, dames' rocket 4 Not a Fibonacci number. tulip, hyacinth 6 Not a Fibonacci number. starflower, eggplant 7 Not a Fibonacci number. gardenia 8, 9 or 10 petals.
+9 and 10 are not Fibonacci numbers.
+Greek anemonie (various) 14 or 15 Not Fibonacci numbers. black-eyed susan (some) 14 Not a Fibonacci number. mountain laurel 10 Not a Fibonacci number. gazania 16 Not a Fibonacci number.I have sometimes seen a black-eyed susan with 13 petals (a Fibonacci number), but that must be a freak of nature. :-) See my picture below.
+This plant has several varieties, with various numbers of petals.

-One might wonder why so few flowers have 9, 10, 11 or 12 petal flowers.
+One might wonder why so few flowers have 9, 11 or 12 petals.
 None of these are Fibonacci numbers.
-Some of the flowers that have these numbers of petals have doubled petals, thus 3×2 = 6 (lily), 5×2 = 10, and this doubling is revealed in their structure.
+Some of the flowers that have these numbers of petals have doubled petals, thus 3×2 = 6 (lily), and this doubling is revealed in their structure.
 This is often cited by those who want to support the notion that nature prefers Fibonacci numbers.
-But how do you account for the Starflower, with 7 genuine and equal sized petals?
+But how can they account for the starflower, with 7 genuine and equal sized petals?

 Many trees have flower parts (stamen, pistil) with no petals.
-In the mustard family is the colorful 4-petaled Dames Rocket, a garden escape flower that is prolific along roadways and fields in the early summer in the USA.
+In the mustard family is the colorful 4-petaled dames rocket, a garden escape flower that is prolific along roadways and fields in the early summer in the USA.
+The 10-petaled mountain laurel is native to the Eastern USA and is the state flower of Connecticut and Pennsylvania.
 All of these pictures are of common flowers, found in fields and roadways and in your gardens.
 None are exotic rarities.
 Anyone who accepts the "gee-whiz" assertions that nature's flowering plants prefer Fibonacci numbers is simply not very observant, and rather gullible.

 elm 1/2 beech and hazel 1/3 apricot and oak 2/5 pear and poplar 3/8 almond and pussy willow 5/13 pine 5/21 pine 13/34